Skip to main content

 Deploying Bitdefender Endpoint Security Tools for Mac through Microsoft Intune

 You can deploy Bitdefender Endpoint Security Tools on client machines through Microsoft Intune using a custom script.
-The script connects to GravityZone, downloads the installation kit, installs it and it does a quick cleanup.
+The script connects to GravityZone, downloads and installs the kit, and it does a quick cleanup.

 Note

-The following example is a proof-of-concept (POC) used during testing which succeeded in installing BEST after being deployed through Microsoft Intune.
+The following example is a proof-of-concept (POC) used during testing which succeeded in installing BEST when deployed through Microsoft Intune.

 #!/bin/bash